Vito Picone

 Vito Joseph Picone (born March 20, 1941) is the lead singer of The Elegants, and along with Jimmy Mochella is a remaining original member.
 He has also played bit parts in Goodfellas, Analyze This, and The Sopranos.

-During the 1990s, he managed Reparata and the Delrons.
-For the past twenty two years he has hosted Let the Good Times Roll on Staten Island Cable, a nostalgia talk/variety music show.
+For the past twenty-two years he has hosted Let the Good Times Roll on Staten Island Cable, a nostalgia talk/variety music show.